tandryukha/dropshipping-irondust/docs/api.md

 - POST /ingest/products — Ingest specific products by ID

 ### Ingest response shape (excerpt)
+### Display title

+Responses for product search and product-by-id may include `display_title` when the `normalize_titles` feature flag is enabled.
+This field is a human-friendly title optimized for cards and alternatives (brand moved to the end).
+The canonical `name` from WooCommerce remains unchanged.

 Full ingest returns a JSON report with totals, per-product details, and ignored items metadata: